Electrical Modelling Norms

 Lighting equipment/system MUST be represented as brick:Lighting_Equipment/brick:Lighting_System.

 brick:electricalPhaseCount, brick:electricalPhases, brick:powerFlow and brick:powerComplexity MUST be set for electrical equipment/points.
-Refer to the table below for entity property norms:
+Refer to the table below for entity property norms.

 Single phase device